Sagelt/beyond/index.md

 is part of.
 Conditions are only removed as part of making camp or through certain magical means.

+### Dice

+Many moves say **roll**, which means roll 2 six-sided dice.
+The move may say to add or subtract something to the roll (either a fixed bonus or something depending on the situation).
+Sum the values on both dice plus any modifiers to get a total.
+Each move may be different, but in
+general:

+-   A 10+ means it goes as well as could be hoped for.
+-   A 7-9 means a compromise or worst outcome.
+You may do what you set out to but with a complication or achieve something less than what you intended.
+-   A 6- means the GM says what happens (and you probably won't like it).

+Most moves will have specific results for 10+ and 7-9 but none for a 6-.
+If a move doesn't specify what happens on a 6- that just means the GM will say what happens.

+Each player character also has **reserve dice**.
+Reserve dice are the character's pool of stamina and will that can push them further.
+After any 2d6 roll a player may decide to spend a reserve die to roll it and add it to the total.
+When a character makes camp they use any unspent reserve dice to recover HP and remove conditions, then refill their reserve dice to maximum.
+Each class says how many reserve dice it gets and how to gain more.
+Certain moves also give additional ways to gain or spend reserve dice.

+Each class has a **damage die**.
+When the character does damage with a weapon they roll their damage die and deal that much damage.
+If they are using an especially poor and ill-suited weapon to the attack they are making they roll twice and take the lower result.
+If they are using a weapon that is especially well-crafted or well-suited for the attack they are making they roll twice and take the higher result.

 # Core Moves

 ## Last Breath